thruthesky/firelibrary-app/README.md

 ## TODO
 * Security rules on post if the category does not exist, then fail.
+* check uid is his uid. a user may put another user's uid on post and that can cause a problem
 * `like/dislike` counting without secuirty hole.
  * When a user `like`,
   * it compare if the uid already exists under 'likes' subcollection.